OSMPH/imagery-coverage-map/README.md

 1. Run **osm2geojson.pl**.
 This script will open the data.osm file in the current directory and output a data.geojson file in the same directory.
 This script requires Perl 5.10 and above to execute properly.

-2. Test the created file by opening the local index.html in a web browser (preferably Firefox).
-The index.html and the data.geojson file has to be in the same directory.
+2. Test the created file by opening the local index.html file in a web browser (preferably Firefox).
+The index.html and the data.geojson files need to be in the same directory.
 You need to have Internet access since the HTML file uses the Leaflet library, which is fetched from the Leaflet CDN.

 ### Upload the files